-My 18-year-old self perked up when the college tour guide dropped the statistic, “we are ranked number four in Most Likely To Find Your Future Spouse Here.”
+My 18-year-old self perked up when the college tour guide dropped the statistic, “We are ranked number four in Most Likely To Find Your Future Spouse Here.”
 Say no more, sign me up!
-Soon, visions of walking around the ivy and brick walkways in that North Carolina college, arm in arm with my southern gentleman quickly filled my mind.
+Soon, visions of walking around the ivy and brick walkways in that North Carolina college, arm in arm with my Southern gentleman quickly filled my mind.

 I was done with the “frogs“… the cool guy in high school who prided himself on kissing a girl from every page in the high school yearbook, the guy with the cool car and cheesy pick-up lines.
 I didn’t want to date for the sake of dating.
 I wanted to be wooed.

-I went from near roadkill to being the recipient of daily sticky notes on my car window, long, late night calls, and dinner dates paid for by well-earned money from his two jobs.
+I went from near roadkill to being the recipient of daily sticky notes on my car window, long, late-night calls, and dinner dates paid for by well-earned money from his two jobs.
 While our young love was pretty insulated in those early college years, it became the foundation of a sweet marriage.

 I didn’t want to date for the sake of dating.
 I wanted to be wooed.

 Most days, I can’t really put my finger on it or put into words how I am being wooed.
 I just know I am loved and can entrust my husband with my safety, trust, and love.
 It’s in his tender care when he plugs in my phone to be charged when I’ve already fallen asleep for the night, the way he cleans the bathroom after a child has been sick, and his commitment to meeting with other men in the same stage of life to seek their prayer and encouragement for our marriage.

-It wasn’t long after our the wedding bells that we realized our marriage would always be under attack—by bills, long work hours, hardships, crying babies, and lack of time.
+It wasn’t long after our wedding bells that we realized our marriage would always be under attack—by bills, long work hours, hardships, crying babies, and lack of time.
 There were moments when the pursuit became less hot and the wooing went awry.
 But as life changed around us and as I changed as a woman, my husband changed his tactics of pursuing me.
 His arsenal and strategies of fighting for our marriage evolved, and (by trial and error at times) he continued to learn me.

-I am not here to just brag on my husband … wait, yes I am … because that’s what a well-loved woman does.
-Out of the overflow of a well-cared for heart comes gratitude and the praise of the one who holds her heart.
+I am not here to just brag on my husband—wait, yes I am—because that’s what a well-loved woman does.
+Out of the overflow of a well-cared-for heart comes gratitude and the praise of the one who holds her heart.
 While we still don’t (and probably never will) have it all together, I do feel like I have enough clout to tell you: wait for it.
 Be the woman that is wooed.
 Be the won-over woman.
 Whether you’re stuck in the middle of a plague of frogs or facing a love that is no longer fresh and spontaneous, remind yourself of what is worth pursuing and worth the fight.